Ali90922/Distributed-Computing-TrangoTowers/Assignment 3/Readme.md

 How to Run the Code
 -------------------
 1. Start a peer:
-   - Run `Script.py` with the required arguments:
+   - Run `Peer.py` with the required arguments:
      ```
-     python Script.py --host <HOST_IP> --port <PORT> --name <PEER_NAME>
+     python Peer.py --host <HOST_IP> --port <PORT> --name <PEER_NAME>
      ```

 2. Join the network:
    - The peer will automatically send a GOSSIP message to one of the well-known hosts.

 3. Mining:
    - Mining is implemented in `Sardukar.py`.
-You can initiate mining directly or modify the main loop.
+The Sardukar file is a slightly modified version of Peer.py with focus on mining -

 4. Testing Protocols:
    - Use the `test_cli.py` script to send protocol messages like `GET_BLOCK`, `STATS`, and `CONSENSUS`: